 SHOULD YOU DO A PLEA TO THE COURT OR A NEGOTIATED PLEA IN YOUR DUI CASE?

 A negotiated plea is when the prosecution and the defense work out a plea bargain that both sides agree upon and ask the court to accept it.
 You will know all the terms and conditions of the plea bargain prior to the court accepting it.

 A plea to the court is when you enter a guilty plea.
-When the plea is entered, the prosecution will put on any evidence for sentencing they have (i.e. restitution for damage from a DUI crash, or injuries from the crash) and recommend what they believe the sentence should be to the judge.
+When the plea is entered, the prosecution will put on any evidence for sentencing they have (i.e. restitution for damage from a DUI crash or injuries from the crash) and recommend what they believe the sentence should be to the judge.
 The defense will then put on any evidence they have (i.e. character witnesses, mitigating circumstances, etc.) and recommend what they believe the sentence should be to the judge.
 After listening to both the prosecution and the defense, the judge will then decide and impose the sentence they believe is appropriate.

 DUI cases are stressful for clients.
 They are taxing both physically and mentally.
-We recognize that and our mission is to ease your anxieties and place you in the best possible position to receive a favorable outcome.
-If your mind is racing out of control, and you do not know what to do, call us at (561) 295-5825.
+We recognize that, and our mission is to ease your anxieties and place you in the best possible position to receive a favorable outcome.
+If your mind is racing out of control and you do not know what to do, call a Delray Beach DUI Lawyer.
 Do not continue to torture yourself with your fears of the justice system.
 Schedule a free consultation to find out how we can achieve justice for you.